 1. Translating Keywords

-This is still the biggest mistake we see in international SEO and more often in global PPC campaigns.
+These are still the biggest and most common SEO mistakes we see in international SEO and more often in global PPC campaigns.
 Translators are excellent at translating sentences faithfully.
 They study to Masters level to do this efficiently using electronic glossaries and memory tools.
 However, faithful translation does not make for an exhaustive and targeted keyword set.
 This article explains the problems in full but in summary:

 - Translators tend to translate one keyword to the best keyword in their language.
 This means nuances of the same word in English will translate to the same word in their language, duplicating keywords.